MappingtheGayGuides/mgg-website/content/news/rivera-sierra-reflection.md

 ---
 title: "Mapping Out Resistance"
 author: "Sierra Rivera"
-description: "Sierra Rivera is an MA student in the Department of American Studies at California State University, Fullerton."
+description: "Sierra Rivera, a MA student a Cal State Fullerton, reflects on her experience working on Mapping the Gay Guides in Spring 2022."
 draft: false
-date: "2022-06-13"
+date: "2022-06-20"
 lastmod: "2022-06-20"
 category: "Project Blog"
 images: ["/images/logo-square.png"]
 img: "Rivera-thumbnail.png"
 ---
+_This is a guest post by Sierra Rivera, a MA student in the Department of American Studies at California State University.
+Fullerton.
+Over the course of a semester during the Spring of 2020, Rivera was a Graduate Research Assistant on MGG.
+She transcribed thousands of entries in the 1970s Damron guides.
+Here, she reflects on the Damron guides as a form of resistance and her experiences working on a digital history project._

 <figure>
 <img src="/images/Rivera-fig1.png" class="image-right" style="width:250px;">
 <figcaption class="caption-right alert-secondary" style="width:250px;"><p><small><b>Fig. 1</b> Advertisement for Melrose Baths in the 1979 edition of the Damron Guide.</p></small></figcaption>